 This factsheet has concentrated on potentially long-term tax factors to bear in mind with property investment.

 You need to decide which is the best route to fit in with your objectives.
-At Tish Press & Company, we can help you to plan an appropriate course of action for your property investment in the London area.
+At Tish Press & Company, we can help you to plan an appropriate course of action for your property investment in the Shenfield area.